OmniCloudOrg/OmniCloud-Full/Notes/Omni_Deploy.md

 - **Directors** run on VMs and manage all VM operations
 - **Agents** run inside worker VMs and manage all containers
-- **Orchestrator** runs as a container but controls Directors and the overall system
+- **Orchestrator** runs as a container but controls Directors and manages both OmniForge and the Image Registry
 - **OmniForge** runs as a container for building application images
-- **Registry** stores and serves container images
+- **Image Registry** runs as a container managed by the Orchestrator that stores and serves container images
 - **Application containers** run the actual user workloads

 ## OmniForge Deep Dive